Minimax Rates for Estimating the Dimension of a Manifold: Introduction

 \section{Introduction}

-Suppose that $X_1,\ldots, X_n$ is an i.i.d. sample from a distribution $P$ whose support is an unknown, well behaved, manifold $M$ of dimension $d$ in $\mathbb{R}^m$, where $1\leq d\leq m$.
+Suppose that $X_1,\ldots, X_n$ is an i.i.d. sample from a distribution $P$ whose support is an unknown, well-behaved, manifold $M$ of dimension $d$ in $\mathbb{R}^m$, where $1\leq d\leq m$.
 Manifold learning refers broadly to a suite of techniques from statistics and machine learning aimed at estimating $M$ or some of its features based on the data.

 Manifold learning procedures are widely used in high dimensional data analysis, mainly to alleviate the curse of dimensionality.
 Such algorithms map the data to a new, lower dimensional coordinate system \citep{Bellman1961,LeeV2007.ch1,HastieTF2009.ch14}, with little loss in accuracy.
 Manifold learning can greatly reduce the dimensionality of the data.